xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 ### Analysis of how/why code works

 1. Function `getClickedSegment` - **Detecting which segment is clicked**
-    - The function establishes a bounding bow around the coordinates that the user has clicked at (given that it is on a wire) and checks which of the wire's segments was clicked on.
+    - The function establishes a bounding box around the coordinates that the user has clicked at (given that it is on a wire) and checks which of the wire's segments was clicked on.
-    - `getIntersectingSegments` is used to get the intersecting segments of the bounding box.
+    - `getIntersectingSegments` is used to get the segments intersecting the bounding box.
 It filters all segments of the current wire using the `isSegmentIntersectingBoundingBox` function.
         - This second function first finds the TopLeft and BottomRight corners of the bounding box with `getTopLeftAndBottomRightCorner`, and then tries to get any intersection with the current segment being filtered using `tryCoordinatesIfIntersection`.
 This function, as the name suggests, returns an Option that is `None` if there is no intersection, or `Some XYPos`reprensenting the coordinates of the intersection.
     - If one or more segments are found, then the segment recognized as being 'clicked' is the first one of them.
     - If no intersecting segments are found, the function `getClosestSegment` is called, and it returns the segment that is the closest to the mouse click, according to their Euclidian distance calculated by the `distanceFromPointToSegment` function.